davidar/tensor/README.md

 If `make` fails with...
 ```
-Scanning dependencies of target quaternion
+Scanning dependencies of target tensor
-make[2]: *** No rule to make target `CMakeFiles/quaternion.dir/build'.
+make[2]: *** No rule to make target `CMakeFiles/tensor.dir/build'.
 Stop.
-make[1]: *** [CMakeFiles/quaternion.dir/all] Error 2
+make[1]: *** [CMakeFiles/tensor.dir/all] Error 2
 ```
-...then cmake failed to create a build target for quaternion as it couldn't find an optional dependency - probably KCoreAddons.
+...then cmake failed to create a build target for tensor as it couldn't find an optional dependency - probably KCoreAddons.
 You probably forgot to do the `git submodule init && git submodule update` dance.